 Dating newbie?
 Bewitched, bothered and bewildered?

-Yes, Binkie, “Dating at 50” can be a challenge – in the best of times.
+Yes, Binkie, it is true: “Dating at 50” can be a challenge – in the best of times.

-Has Match.com linked you up with the wacky, too thin, too hyper ballerina or shock jock like Charlie Sheen- who actually need Two and Half Men in white coats?
+Perhaps Match.com linked you up with the wacky, too thin, too hyper ballerina or shock- jock like Charlie Sheen- who actually need Two and Half Men in white coats?
+Swiping on Tinder can give you whiplash or depression.

-Yes, dating and developing your social networking 2016 is a laughing matter.
+Okay, so dating and developing your social networking 2018 has not been a laughing matter.

 Who Moved My Rules?

-First of all, the Playing Field you remember is no longer level and things have gotten a whole lot faster.
-And the uniforms are really short!
+First of all, the Dating Playing Field you remember is no longer level and things have gotten a whole lot faster.
+(And the uniforms are really short!)
 Don’t even start to talk about scoring and making points.
 You will have to adjust and get up to speed.
 There are hundreds of websites comparing, contrasting and social networks (Dating Sites) for you to explore.

 Once upon a time, you may have known the pace, the place, and the attire and could do all Three Modes of Communication: pithy, banter, and clever repartee.

-Update: 2016 The once revered art of conversation has been pushed off the pedestal to make room for text messaging, e-mail, swiping, smart phones, and, smile, you are on Skype.
+Update: 2018 The once revered Art of Conversation has been pushed off the pedestal to make room for text messaging, e-mail, swiping, smart phones, and, smile, you are on Skype.
 Don’t get me started on Tinder.

 So Many Books, So Little Time